 Training is a Priority

-So the ‘Sermon on the Mount’, as Augustine called it, laid out the radically different way in which God saw the world and the church, compared with the religious establishment.
+So, the ‘Sermon on the Mount’, as Augustine called it, laid out the radically different way in which God saw the world and His church, compared with the religious establishment.
 Jesus sat down and taught as a Rabbi, making statements, and answering questions (as the sermon proceeds from Matthew 5:3-7:27 you can almost hear the questions to which Jesus replies!).
 What He said challenged the religious presumptions of the day, even though all the principles were already embedded in the Old Testament text.
 The trainee apostles needed to understand why Jesus was different, so that they could explain it clearly to others - in order that multiple generations might put their trust in Him.